trentoll/trentoll.github.io/_pages/about.md

 ## Duke Teaching/RA Hiring
 I am currently project manager for the *Politics and Polarization in Mainline Protestant Congregations* research team.
 Our team is conducting a large-N collection of United Methodist pastors' sermons for use in longitudinal text-as-data analyses.

-**Duke students with interests in religion, American politics, and/or text analysis/NLP seeking paid (!)
-RA positions, please contact me about our current openings.**
+**Duke students with interests in religion, American politics, or text analysis seeking paid RA positions, please contact me about openings.**